particle-iot/docs/firmware/firmware.md

 It does this by running the application loop and the system loop on separate threads, so they execute in parallel rather than sequentially.

 At present, System Thread is an opt-in change.
-To enable system threading for your application, add
+To enable system threading for your application, add to the top of your application code.

 ```
+// EXAMPLE USAGE
 SYSTEM_THREAD(ENABLED);
 ```

-to the top of your application code.

 ### System Threading Behavior